 We have now opened this anthology to all writers in the Horror and Dark Fantasy genre.
 We, however, always encourage new members, so join us, won’t you?

-The theme for Recurring Nightmares IV (2019) is Nicole’s Nightmares.
+The theme for Recurring Nightmares VI (2020) is Marisa’s Nightmares.
 Every story must contain the character’s name and a traveling carnival.

-Deadline is MARCH 1, 2019 with a publication date of JULY 2019, with cover art to be announced.
+Deadline is JUNE 30, 2020 with a publication date of AUGUST 2020, with cover art by Steve Bejma.

 Please submit all stories to firstname.lastname@example.org

-Thank you for choosing to submit to the fifth annual Great Lakes Association of Horror Writers (GLAHW) mini-anthology.
+Thank you for choosing to submit to the sixth annual Great Lakes Association of Horror Writers (GLAHW) mini-anthology.

 The other requirement is that the story must contain a traveling carnival.